etan18/Obsidian-Notes/Research/ai scribes.md

 - What should this setup look like?

-prediction experiment setups that would make sense
+prediction experiment setups that would make sense:
+- What should the notes offer?